openupm/openupm/docs/docs/adding-upm-package.md

 ### Handling Repository without Releases

 If a repository without valid git tags/releases.
 Then it can be only installed via git url.
 Please create an issue on the repository for making GitHub releases.
+The release name (git tag) need to be a valid semver.
+A common practice is naming the release name (git tag) as semver with prefix `v`. i.e. `v1.0.0` for version `1.0.0`.

 ### Handling Custom Build Script